Malibu Country Mart: Description

 The Malibu Country Mart encompasses 6 acre of land in the heart of the Malibu Civic Center and comprises approximately 90000 sqft of high-end retail, dining, and service providers.
 Its buildings are a mix of architectural styles, displaying Spanish, Mediterranean, modern, and rustic influences.
 Other features of the property include unique gardens and sculptures, outdoor dining and picnic areas, and a children's playground.

-Because of its high end retailers, the Malibu Country Mart has been a destination for the famous and the well-heeled who inhabit the beachfront property west of Los Angeles.
-The Malibu Civic Center area is the primary local gathering place, known for being frequented by locals and visitors, alike.
+Because of its retailers, the Malibu Country Mart has been a destination for the famous and locals.
+The Malibu Civic Center area is the primary local gathering place, frequented by locals and visitors.
 Some reports suggest that the area has also become an increasingly popular venue for paparazzi.

 Limited development and high demand continue to lead to rising real estate prices, and in turn lead to a market in which each successive generations of property buyers is typically wealthier than the one that preceded them.
 These demographic trends help to explain both a burgeoning market for luxury goods and a diminishing market for prosaic and practical homegoods.
 Some in Malibu are said to express concern that there will be a "multitude of places to buy a $200 t-shirt, but no place to buy a hammer or a nail."